krasnoselo/portfolio0206/README.txt

-Hello
+Hello friday,

-you can trust me
+you can trust me RIGHT NOW

-I am your computer
+I am your computer Text from my portfolio0206

 I am Artifitial Intelect

-ljkljkljkl
+New dimentions ala bala nica